GluuFederation/docs-ce-prod/3.1.1/source/authn-guide/inbound-saml-passport.md

 !!!
 Note
     If you used the setup script, the `passport-saml-config.json` file will be created by the script.
 You just need to modify the configurations as needed.

+##Getting metadata xmls
+We also need metadata to register with our idp.
+Passport server also take care for it.

+Passport server will generate SAML idp  metadata for each listed idps listed in passport-saml-config.json.

+We can access it using passport server's end point like ... `https://<hostname>/passport/auth/meta/idp/<you idp name from passport-saml-config.json>`

+We can also get metadatas in xml file under following path `...<path to gluu server >/opt/gluu/node/passport/server/idp-metadata`

 ## Demo Server Config

 We are going to follow [this sequence diagram](https://github.com/GluuFederation/Inbound-SAML-Demo/wiki/Readme_single#sequence-diagram) for this demo.